CyberNilsen/CyberDashboard/README.md

 # Cyber Dashboard
 Cyber Dashboard is a comprehensive system monitoring application designed for users to track their computer's performance in real-time.
-Developed by **CyberHansen** and **CyberNilsen**, the app provides detailed insights into CPU, GPU, RAM, storage, and network performance with a sleek cyberpunk-inspired interface.
+Developed by **CyberNilsen**, the app provides detailed insights into CPU, GPU, RAM, storage, and network performance with a sleek cyberpunk-inspired interface.
 Perfect for gamers, developers, and system administrators who need to monitor their system's health and performance.

 ![CyberDashboard interface](https://github.com/user-attachments/assets/9362fa66-9306-4acd-a04f-2a7a9dbd05d8)